BRUNOO1545/BRUNOO1545/README.md

   <h1>About Me</h1>
   <div align="left">
-    <h3>So I don't quite describe myself as an interesting guy but a passionate one, thats for sure.
-Resolve problems it's my speciallity and one of my favorite things to do, like genually, if don't resolve that I overthing all day about that unsolved problem.<br>I like to build apps and games, and oh boy!
-THE GAMES, I fucking love to make and play games, and my favorite ones are these big boys:</h3>
+    <h3>I wouldn’t quite describe myself as an interesting guy, but definitely as a passionate one.
+Solving problems is my specialty and one of my favorite things to do—seriously, if I can’t solve something, I’ll overthink it all day until I find a solution.<br>I love building apps and games—oh boy, THE GAMES!
+I absolutely love making and playing them.
+My favorites are:</h3>
     <ul>
       <li>Fallout</li>
       <li>Red Dead Redeption 2</li>